|Recently the Cape Parrots were reclassified so let's get it out of the way!

 social nature, to not have extended periods out of the cage.

-and will chase a ball or perhaps a walnut all over the bottom of the cage.
-A play-area should contain a
+will chase a ball or perhaps a walnut all over the bottom of the cage.
+A play-area should contain a ladder or

-ladder or some hanging toy for climbing down and another long toy for climbing back up.
-They seem to
+some hanging toy for climbing down and another long toy for climbing back up.
+They seem to enjoy

-enjoy climbing down, then across, back up and over, then down again.
-A Cape will play like this for
+climbing down, then across, back up and over, then down again.
+A Cape will play like this for 15-20

-15-20 minutes at a time, of course stopping along the way to occasionally chew on a wooden block or
+minutes at a time, of course stopping along the way to occasionally chew on a wooden block or beat up a

 Capes are not loud birds, relatively speaking and in general are relatively quiet birds.
 Most breeders